Quantum Vision Transformers: Experiments

-In order to benchmark the proposed methods, we apply them to a set of medical image classification tasks; datasets from MedMNIST were used.
-This is a collection of 12 pre-processed open medical image datasets \cite{medmnist}.
-The collection has been standardized for classification tasks on 12 different imaging modalities, each with medical images of $28 \times 28$ pixels.
-The quantum transformers were trained on all 12 MedMNIST datasets, and achieved a very competitive level of accuracy while demonstrating a significant reduction in the number of model parameters with respect to the current benchmarks \cite{medmnist}.
-Detailed results can be found in Section \ref{sec:simulations}.
+In order to benchmark the proposed methods, we applied them to a set of medical image classification tasks, using both simulations and quantum hardware experiments.
+MedMNIST, a collection of 12 preprocessed, two-dimensional, open source medical image datasets from \cite{medmnist,medmnistv2}, annotated for classification tasks and benchmarking using a diverse set of classical techniques, is used to provide the complete training and validation data.

-Last, we performed a hardware experiment using two superconducting quantum computers provided by IBM, the 16-qubit \emph{ibmq\_guadalupe} and the 27-qubit \emph{ibm\_hanoi}.
-We used different Transformer architectures and performed inference for the RetinaMNIST dataset using four, five and six qubit circuits.
-The results were relatively close to the ones generated by the simulations, attesting that the hardware experiments succeeded for the given number of qubits.
-Experiments with a higher number of qubits did not provide meaningful results.

-Overall, we designed and analysed quantum Transformers and provided relevant benchmarks for their performance on medical image classification, both in simulations and quantum hardware.
-We believe these quantum architectures can be widely used for other learning tasks, including natural language processing and other visual tasks.
-For each of our quantum methods, we analyze the computation complexity of the quantum attention mechanisms which is lower compared to their classical counterpart.
-In the simulations, our quantum transformers have reached comparable if not better levels of accuracy compared to the classical equivalent transformers, while using a similar or smaller number of trainable parameters, confirming our theoretical predictions.

-The paper is organised as follows: We start with a description of classical Transformers in Section \ref{sec:classical_transformer}.
-We then explain all the quantum tools we will use in Section \ref{sec:quantum_tools}, including data loaders for matrices and quantum orthogonal layers.
-In Section \ref{sec:quantum_transformers}, we define additional quantum methods and put everything together to define our two types of transformers, the Orthogonal Transformer and the Compound Transformer.
-We also define an architecture without attention that we call an orthogonal patch-wise neural network.
-Finally, in Section \ref{sec:experiments}, we describe classification results on medical image tasks, both through simulations and quantum hardware experiments.